scgraph

 You can build your own geographs using various tools and data sources.
 For example, you can use OpenStreetMap data to create a high fidelity geograph for a specific area.

+Follow this step by step guide on how to create a geograph from OpenStreetMap data.
 For this example, we will use some various tools to create a geograph for highways (including seconday highways) in Michigan, USA.

 Download an OSM PBF file using the AWS CLI: